LAW 6501 - Foundations of the GDLP

 · Lawyers skills

 The University's policy on Assessment for Coursework Programs is based on the following four principles:

 - Assessment must encourage and reinforce learning.

 - Assessment must enable robust and fair judgements about student performance.

 - Assessment practices must be fair and equitable to students and give them the opportunity to demonstrate what they have learned.

 Assessment SummaryAssessments will be made available to students, prior to the nominated deadline.

 Note: Competence must be demonstrated in all assessment tasks and activities.

-Assessment item Due date* Learning Objectives Letter of advice Second week from course commencement 1 - 3 Legal drafting Third week from course commencing 2 - 4 ADR reflection Third week from course commencing 6-7 Legal research report Fourth week from course commencing 5 Advocacy presentation and case notes Fourth week from course commencing 8 Participation N/A 1-9
+Assessment item Due date* Learning Objectives Letter of advice Second week from course commencement 1 - 3 Legal drafting Third week from course commencing 2 - 4 ADR reflection report Third week from course commencing 6-7 Legal research report Fourth week from course commencing 5 Advocacy presentation and case notes Fourth week from course commencing 8 Participation N/A 1 - 9

 * Assessment deadlines will be posted on MyUni prior to the course commencing.